StefanTeleaba/StefansGuideToEverything/Treasure/Magic Item Descriptions/Weapons/Specific Weapons/Daggers/Grimwald's Dagger.md

 You gain a +1 bonus to attack rolls and damage rolls made with this magic weapon.

 *Attuned to:*
-***Haste.*** While wielding this weapon, you can cast Haste with it.
-The weapon can't cast this spell again until the next dawn.
+***Haste.*** Grimwald's Dagger can cast Haste on you, after which it can't cast this spell again until the next dawn.
+You decide when to cast the spell (no action required).
+The spell lasts for 1 minute (no Concentration required).